Imagine you’re a child in a swimming pool playing Marco Polo.

 It’s hard to say this better than John Gardiner did in The Art of Fiction.
 He wrote:

 …on the whole the search for aesthetic absolutes is a misapplication of the writer’s energy.
-When one begins to be persuaded that certain things must always be done, one has entered the first stage of aesthetic arthritis, the disease that ends up in pedantic rigity and the atrophy of intuition.
-Every true work of art—and thus every attempt at art (since things meant to be similar must submit to one standard)—must be judged primarily, though not exclusively, but its own laws.
+When one begins to be persuaded that certain things must never be done in fiction and certain other things always be done, one has entered the first stage of aesthetic arthritis, the disease that ends up in pedantic rigidity and the atrophy of intuition.
+Every true work of art—and thus every attempt at art (since things meant to be similar must submit to one standard)—must be judged primarily, though not exclusively, by its own laws.

 A shortcut to a judgment-free response is to avoid certain words, and the big two I avoid at Burlington Writers Workshop meetings are “need” and “should.”
 They aren’t often used, but when they come up, they’re used casually, often kindly.
 “A story should always start with action.”
 “A poem needs to have a shift somewhere near the last stanza.”
 “You need to give us more detail.”
 “You should cut this first line.”
 “You need to rename this character.”